2016 Mong Kok civil unrest: Course of events

 On 8 February, the first day of the Chinese New Year, FEHD officers attempted to patrol the side streets of Mong Kok.
 Hong Kong Indigenous called for action online to shield the hawkers, and by around 9 pm a few hundred had gathered and verbally assaulted the FEHD officers.

 At around 10 pm, a taxi driving into Portland Street accidentally hit an old man.
 Protesters blocked the road and prevented the taxi from leaving.
 The Hong Kong Police arrived and surrounded the car, warning others not to get closer.
 The police left shortly after and returned with a portable podium for crowd control at 11:45 pm, this sparked anger in the crowd.
 Around midnight, violent clashes broke out between police and protesters as police urged them to clear the street.
 The police put on protective gear, including helmets and shields and used batons and pepper spray on the protesters, while some of the protesters, equipped with home-made shields, goggles, helmets and gloves, threw projectiles at the police.

 At around 2 am, a traffic police officer was injured on Argyle Street.
 Protesters continued to surround the injured officer and attacking him with projectiles, prompting his colleagues to approach the scene to protect him.
 One such officer fired two warning shots into the air in an attempt to prevent further advancement of the protesters.
-Warning shots are not permitted in the Use of Force guidelines in the Police Force Ordinance.
+Warning shots are not permitted according to the Use of Force guidelines in the Police Force Ordinance.
 The scene descended into chaos as protesters charged the police line and engaged in scuffles and fighting with the police and tossed glass bottles and rubbish bins at them, At 2:30 am, more police arrived at the scene to disperse the protesters.
 The standoff subsequently moved to Nathan Road at 3 am.